American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 Many critics compared the American Eagle ad to a misstep by Pepsi in 2017, when it released a TV ad that showed model Kendall Jenner offer a can of soda to a police officer while ostensibly stepping away from a photo shoot to join a crowd of protesters.

 Viewers mocked the spot for appearing to trivialize protests of police killings of Black people.
-Pepsi apologed and pulled the ad.
+Pepsi apologized and pulled the ad.

 The demonstrations that followed the 2020 killing of George Floyd by a white police officer in Minneapolis pushed many U.S. companies to make their advertising better reflect consumers of all races.